open-duelyst/duelyst/docs/DOCKER.md

 # Docker

-Dockerfiles and scripts for starting and managing our containers.
+Dockerfiles and scripts for starting and managing our containers are located in the `docker/` directory.

 ## Local Development

 Use `docker compose up`, which will use the `docker/start.sh` script to run Yarn scripts.

 ## Testing Container Builds